DmitryKorlas/playground/preview2heic/README.md

 # Preview to heic

-This script converts `.png` images to `.heic` format within a directory, preserving the directory structure.
+This script converts `.png` images to `.heic` format within a directory and its subdirectories, preserving the directory structure.

 For each `.png` file: